From volcanoes to space exploration, “Nova” explores all things science every Wednesday at 8 p.m. on Arizona PBS.

 “Ghosts of Stonehenge” – Who built Stonehenge and why?
 Discover how the last decade of groundbreaking archaeological digs has revealed major new clues to Britain’s enigmatic 5,000-year-old site and the people who constructed it.
+Watch online.

-“Apollo’s Daring Mission” – The U.S. space program suffered a bitter setback when Apollo 1 ended in a deadly fire during a pre-launch run-through.
+“Apollo’s Daring Mission” New – The U.S. space program suffered a bitter setback when Apollo 1 ended in a deadly fire during a pre-launch run-through.
 In disarray, and threatened by the prospect of a Soviet Union victory in the space race, NASA decided upon a radical and risky change of plan: turn Apollo 8 from an earth-orbit mission into a daring sprint to the moon while relying on untried new technologies.
+Watch via Passport.

-“Beyond Pluto” – Join the mission as the New Horizons spacecraft attempts to fly by NASA’s most distant target yet.
+“Pluto and Beyond” New – Join the mission as the New Horizons spacecraft attempts to fly by NASA’s most distant target yet.
 Since it explored Pluto in 2015, New Horizons is zooming toward Ultima Thule, an object four billion miles from Earth.
+Watch via Passport.

 “Einstein’s Quantum Riddle” New – Quantum entanglement is poised to revolutionize technology from networks to code breaking, but first we need to know it’s real.
 Join physicists as they capture light from across the universe in a bid to prove Einstein’s “spooky action at a distance.”
 Watch via Passport.